wp-plugins/genesis-layout-extras/readme.txt

 * *Your translation? - [Just send it in](http://genesisthemes.de/en/contact/)*

-**Please note: The plugin requires the Genesis Theme Framework** The plugin has been tested with WordPress 3.2, 3.3 without any issues.
+**Please note: The plugin requires the Genesis Theme Framework** The plugin has been tested with WordPress 3.2, 3.3+ and 3.4-beta3 without any issues.
 It also works within Multisite installs - single activated and also network activated.
 Running with latest versions of Genesis and WordPress is always recommended.

 Credit where credit is due: This plugin here is based on the work of WPChildThemes for the great "Genesis Layout Manager" Plugin.